 - Process kaizen focusing on individual processes.
 This is for work teams and team leaders.

-Value-stream mapping is an excellent tool for identifying an entire value stream and determining where flow and process kaizen are appropriate.
+Value-stream mapping is an excellent tool for determining where flow and process kaizen are appropriate.

 Some examples of target setting for kaizen across industries are: